Honey Castella

 http://yummyworkshop.com/2011/12/07/honey-castella/

 YUM!
 I love this cake because it is so simple, light and delicious.
-So moist, delicate and rich in honey and egg flavour — perfect with a cup of Japanese tea!
-The turbinado sugar is optional but it almost becomes a syrup on the bottom of the cake for even more moisture.
-This cake is best enjoyed the day after so it becomes more moist — kind of like resting a freshly cooked piece of meat.
+So moist, delicate and rich in honey and egg flavour – perfect with a cup of Japanese tea!
+The turbinado sugar is optional but it adds another element of crunchy texture.
+This cake is best enjoyed the day after so it becomes more moist – kind of like resting a freshly cooked piece of meat.

 Related Posts Plugin for WordPress, Blogger...